gumaerc-testorg/14.32-spring-2007/content/pages/syllabus.md

 DeGroot, Morris H., and Mark J. Schervish. _Probability and Statistics_.
 3rd ed.
 Boston, MA: Addison-Wesley, 2001.
 ISBN: 9780201524888.

 Wooldridge is the main text.
 The material in Goldberger is more advanced and optional.
 DeGroot and Schervish is a recommended text for statistics review.
-Each unit also has [readings]({{< baseurl >}}/pages/readings) from published journal articles.
+Each unit also has {{% resource_link 7a0feb89-a349-298b-cea1-8aa4d4e3393a "readings" %}} from published journal articles.

 Grading
 -------